 This ‘Word” stays alive, but is unfruitful because the nutrients and minerals in the soil that would’ve given life to it not getting up through the stem or branches, because it’s being sucked out of the ground by these other cares, and giving “fruitfulness” to the weeds instead.

-I dare say, the nutrients are being wasted on other pursuits in this believer’s life.
+The nutrients in the soil of this heart are being wasted on other pursuits in this believer’s life.